Diving into the heart of Saint-Germain-des-Prés

 Here, you are in the heart of what we commonly call the Saint-Germain village.
 Built during the 6th century, this church is the oldest in Paris.
 It belonged to the important Saint-Germain abbey.
 Destroyed, rebuilt, bombed, restored many times... it has undergone numerous modifications since its construction.
 Its bell tower, dating back to the 11th century, is one of the oldest in France.
 The mural paintings inside, typical of Romanesque art, have recently been restored and alone are worth a visit to Saint-Germain.

-On leaving the church, continue your visit by taking the rue de l'abbaye.
+After leaving the church, continue your visit by taking the rue de l'abbaye.
 This will take you back to medieval Paris, with its charming narrow streets.
 Not far away, the Place Furstenberg, a former roundabout for the abbey's horse-drawn carriages, is often described as the smallest and oldest in Paris.
 In one corner of the square is the last home of the painter Eugène Delacroix.
 This house, now a museum, is free to visit!

 Saint-Sulpice church